Saiprakashreddy14/MachineLearning/Regression/README.md

     8.Compare predictions to the known test set targets and calculate performance metrics 9.If performance is not satisfactory, adjust the model, acquire more data, or try a different modeling technique 10.Interpret model and report results visually and numerically
-    ////THESE ARE THE STPS I FOLLOW
+    ////THESE ARE THE STEPS I FOLLOW